 Using Essential Oils for Self Care

-- Benefits: Best for respiratory, sinus problems, and headaches.
+- Benefits: Best for headaches, respiratory and sinus problems.

-- Lavender, Inula, Peppermint and Eucaplyptus are all great choices for inhalations.
+- Lavender, Inula, Peppermint and Eucalyptus are all great choices for inhalations.

 - The best way to use essential oils in the bath is to mix them first with salts or an emulsifier such as milk or sesame oil.
 Aromatic bath salts disperse the oils safely into the water, while milk and sesame oil emulsify the essential oil so that it disperses.